Senior Benefit Risk Evaluation Assessor - £73,324 p.a. + benefits at Medicines and Healthcare products Regulatory Agency

 JOB SUMMARY

-We are currently looking for a Senior Benefit Risk Evaluation Assessor to join our Benefit Risk Evaluation II Function within the Safety & Surveillance group.
+We are currently looking for a Senior Benefit Risk Evaluation Assessor – Vaccine, Infectious Diseases, and Diagnostics to join our Benefit/Risk Evaluation Team II Function within the Safety and Surveillance group.

 Government departments and agencies are working towards implementing a minimum 60% attendance in office sites.